OpenJML/openjml.github.io/tutorial/ModelFields.md

 * `Polygon`is an (abstract) interface with a concrete implementation `Square`
 * `Polygon` declares two properties, as model fields: `sides` (the number of sides) and `longestSide` (the length of the longest side of the polygon)
 * There is an invariant limiting the length of the sides and another one saying that all polygons have at least 3 sides.
 * There are two simple methods that return the values of `sides` and `longestSide`.
-These are pure (do not change anything)
+These are pure (do not change anything).
 * The method `twice` doubles the size of the polygon.
-  * It has a precondition so that the resulting polygon still satisfies the invariant
+  * It has a precondition so that the resulting polygon still satisfies the invariant.
   * It has an `assigns` clause saying what is modified.
   * It has a postcondition saying what happens to the memory locations that are modified.